Mystaras/ctf-writeups/23-m0lecon-teaser/pwn/SmallStringStorage/README.md

     }
 ```

 Now we know have a clear idea of what we have to do; [4.
-Write all memory](README.md#functionality) (backup teh pages), then [3.
+Write all memory](README.md#functionality) (backup the pages), then [3.
 Unload the page from memory storage](README#functionality) and finally trigger a load from the backend withing the `Checker::run()`.
 But, here is where the actual challenge starts.

 My first idea was to unload the page, then, run the `Checker`.
 But that is not possible since the application calls `getPage(id)` before the `Checker` thread is create.
 So this is not an option.